-|EIK has played at the Idrettsparken Ground since 1924, after it was first purchased by the local council to use as a playground in 1913.
-The ground is situated on a flat area below Varberg Hill, about fifteen minutes walk uphill from the town centre.At first there only was a small gravel pitch angled 90 degrees compared to today’s pitch.
+The original gravel pitch was angled 90 degrees compared to today’s pitch, and was considered too small for cup ties.
 But the club bought land from the nearby vicarage and turned the pitch in 1933.
 At the same they installed a running track around it.
-Grass finally came in 1939, and just after the war the adjacent practice pitch was constructed.
+Grass finally came in 1939, and just after the war the adjacent practice pitch was laid out.

 Following a huge increase in activity over the last ten years the practice pitch got artificial surface and floodlights in 2009, while in 2013 the Bakkebø pitch, 2 miles away, also got astro turf to enable us to use it all year round for training.

 In 2021, the club laid the foundations for a new VIP-stand in front of the club house.
 It will hold around 120 seats above new dressing rooms.